Mererangi Paul: Rugby career

 Paul joined Chiefs Manawa in 2022 as part of their wider training squad before making her first start for the side during the 2023 Super Rugby Aupiki season.
 She started on the wing in her debut for the Chiefs against Hurricanes Poua in the opening match of the season.
-She later scored a hat-trick in her sides win over the Blues in round two of the competition.
+She later scored a hat-trick in her side's win over the Blues in round two of the competition.
 In the third and final round, an error from Matatū helped Paul score her team's first points.
 She scored in the Chiefs semi-final win against Hurricanes Poua, and also featured in their loss to Matatū in the final.

 Paul was one of 34-players who received Black Ferns contracts on 17 April 2023.
 In June, she was named in the Black Ferns 30-player squad to compete in the Pacific Four Series and O’Reilly Cup.
 She scored two tries on her debut against Australia on 29 June 2023 at Brisbane.
 At the Pacific Four Series in July, she scored two tries in her sides 21–52 victory over Canada in Ottawa.

 On 16 September 2025, she was called into the Black Ferns World Cup squad as an injury replacement for Amy du Plessis.